 What about caps on our gas and electricity?

 We provide a gas and electricity allowance of between £8 and £12 per person per week (this depends on the size of the house).
 This is a generous cap and is more than adequate to enable you to live comfortably - so please use the facilities sensibly, e.g. no central heating excessively when it’s not needed!
 We’ll keep an eye on your usage and let you know if you’re close to exceeding the limit.

 Is it possible to have individual agreements?

-No, sorry - Our tenancies are joint tenancies between all the member of the household.
-This is standard practice across most student letting agents UK-wide.
-However, from approximately May of each year, our policy changes and we consider individual room lets for houses that have not been taken for the following academic year.
+No, sorry - Our tenancies are group tenancies unless specified otherwise as we do sometimes have properties that will be able to be rented room by room.
+However, from approximately May of each year, we consider individual room lets for houses that have not been taken for the following academic year.

 How long is the agreement?

 Between 48 and 52 week agreements dependent on the property.

 When do we have to start paying rent?

 The first payment is due no later than the contract commencement date.
 The remainder of the rental payment dates and amounts depend on the rental payment plan you choose.

 Termly - 3 instalments.
 This is to coincide with your student loan payments.
 We accept full payment of rent at the start of the year if someone does not have a UK based guarantor.